brunomaga/brunomaga.github.io/_posts/2019-03-20-Exponential-Family-Distributions.md

 $$

-Finally, the *exponential families have conjugate priors* (i.e. same distributions for prior and posterior distributions), and the *posterior predictive distribution has always a closed-form solution* (provided that the normalizing factor can also be stated in closed-form), both important properties for Bayesian statistics.
+Finally, the *exponential family distribution have conjugate priors* (i.e. prior and posterior distributions have distributions from the exponential family), and the *posterior predictive distribution has always a closed-form solution* (provided that the normalizing factor can also be stated in closed-form), both important properties for Bayesian statistics.

 ### Example: Univariate Gaussian distribution